Mindful-In-Nature: Mindfulness and Mental health recovery in the outdoors - 9 week course

 Funded by the National Lottery Community Fund, Mindful-In-Nature is a Sharpham programme specifically designed to support mental health recovery, resilience and well-being by offering a unique combination of mindfulness and nature connection.

-The course will run every Tuesday 10.30am – 3.30pm from 23rd April to Tuesday 18th June 2019 for 9 weeks and will take place in our beautiful woodland in the grounds of Sharpham House.
+The course will run every Tuesday 10.30am – 3.30pm for 9 weeks and will take place in our beautiful woodland in the grounds of Sharpham House.
+The next 9 week course will begin late September 2019.
+Once the course is open, you will be able to book online.

 A simple lunch is included which will be prepared together by the group.